 In the UK and in the US, and across the globe, air travel during the COVID-19 pandemic will be a different experience than any we have known before.
 Whether during domestic air travel or on international flights between the UK and America, once they resume, new measures designed to help protect passengers and crew will be implemented.
 Scheduling will be impacted as well.
 Through 2021 it is anticipated that fewer routes and less frequent flights to any given destination will match the near-term decreased demand, according to industry analysts.

-For travel within the UK and EU, as well as for ESTA travellers with the Visa Waiver Programme (VWP), initiatives designed to prevent the spread of coronavirus on planes and as people cross borders are expected be comprehensive.
+For travel within the UK and EU, as well as for ESTA travellers with the Visa Waiver Programme (VWP), initiatives designed to prevent the spread of coronavirus on planes and as people cross borders are expected to be comprehensive.
 Both airlines and governments will probably adapt questionnaires to include more information about each passenger’s current and recent health including possible exposure to anyone who is confirmed to have COVID-19 or its symptoms.
 Temperature screening will likely become commonplace.
 There has also been speculation that airlines will reconfigure plans to allow more space between passengers; a change that will provide more physical comfort and along with physical distance.
-I don’t want more legroom! said on one ever.
+I don’t want more legroom! said no one ever.

 To learn about eligibility and the convenience of the ESTA, visit our complete ESTA guide.
 For more travel news, hop over to our blog.
-If you are ready to apply for ESTA, find out about the ESTA application here.
+If you are ready to apply for ESTA, find out more about the ESTA application here.

 This mask tutorial demonstrates how to easily